ICT2104-robokaar/communication/README.md

 # WebApp

 A simple web application created in NodeJS and EJS.
 For the purpose of this module, the .env is exposed in the GitHub repo as it does not host any sensitive data.

+NODEJS Guide

+Assuming that you are already in the communication folder:

+1. cd webapp/client

+- Check that there is no node_module folder, if there is delete it

+2. npm install
+3. cd ../
+4. cd webapp/server

+- Check that there is no node_module folder, if there is delete it

+5. npm install
+6. npm run dev
+   The URL will be exposed in the terminal, or alternatively, you may visit: http://localhost:5000/

+Note: If you need to view items in your current folder directory, please run the following command:

+- ls